An audit of where your Google Ads spend is leaking.

 Typically within 1 week of payment.
 The full audit + walkthrough + deliverables land within 5 business days of access being granted.

-5 business days of manual work, the live screen-share, the recorded walkthrough, the written 17-point action plan, the copy-paste negative-keyword list, the restructure spec (if recommended), and the tracking-fix checklist.
+5 business days of manual work, the live screen-share, the recorded walkthrough, the written 22-point action plan, the copy-paste negative-keyword list, the restructure spec (if recommended), and the tracking-fix checklist.
 No platform fees, no setup fees, no hidden line items.
+This covers Google Ads only — Meta Ads is a separate $499 audit.

 This page is the Google Ads audit.
 For Meta-side audits we run a separate $499 engagement covering creative testing pipeline, purchaser-exclusion gaps, retargeting overcount, and Pixel + CAPI accuracy.
 If you want both Google + Meta audited at once, email me — combined audit is $799.

-5 business days from access to deliverables. live walkthrough.
-17-point action plan you keep.
+5 business days from access to deliverables.
+Live walkthrough.
+22-point action plan you keep.
 Fully credited to month-1 if you sign within 14 days.
+Need Meta Ads audited too?
+That's a separate $499 engagement.

 Takes 90 seconds.
 The more you share, the more useful the audit will be — minimum required is name + email + ad spend range.
 I reply within the same business day with the Stripe invoice + Calendly link.

-Take the 17-point plan and implement with me, with your current agency, or alone.
+Take the 22-point plan and implement with me, with your current agency, or alone.
 If you'd rather discuss managed services first, see Google Ads management for Shopify or Meta Ads management for ecommerce.